 Nassau Suffolk Services for Autism offers hope to people with autism and their families by providing high quality life-long support through services which enable people with autism to function better in everyday life.
 NSSA offers the most advanced treatment and training programs for the benefit of people with autism, and will continue to pioneer, through research, comprehensive treatment models which can be adopted nationally.

 Nicole Weidenbaum received her Masters Degree in Special Education from C.W.
 Post’s C.A.S.E.
 Program (Competencies in Autism and Special Education) and is a certified special education teacher.
-She received her certification in School Administration and Supervision from Columbia University’s Teachers College where she is currently a Doctoral candidate in the Department of Behavioral Analysis and Disorders.
-She began her career as a teacher at NSSA and, in addition, has over 14 years of experience working with individuals with autism and their and families and providing consultation services and training in Long Island school districts for their inclusion programs and self-contained classrooms.
-Ms. Weidenbaum is an adjunct Professor at Queens College and has presented at local and national conferences on a variety of topics addressing effective education for individuals with autism.
+She received her certification in School Administration and Supervision from Columbia University’s Teachers College.
+She began her career as a teacher at NSSA and has over 25 years of experience working with individuals with autism and their families as well as providing consultation services and training to Long Island school districts for their inclusion programs and self-contained classrooms.
+Ms. Weidenbaum has presented at local and national conferences on a variety of topics addressing effective education for individuals with autism.

 Deborah Kennedy received her Master’s Degree in Special Education from Queens College in 2004 and her Specialist Diploma in Educational Leadership in 2011 from Queens College.
 She has been a Board Certified Behavior Analyst since 2009.
 Mrs. Kennedy started her career at NSSA as a teacher in 2000.

-Ms. Eaton-Bove began her career in 1988 as a Respite Provider for NSSA.
-With the opening of NSSA’s Martin C. Barell School Ms. Eaton-Bove worked as a case manager for its students until 1999.
-She left NSSA to complete her Master’s Degree in School Psychology at St. John’s University in 2000 and worked as a School Psychologist in district.
-She returned to NSSA in 2009 dividing her time between Adult Service and Consultation Programs.
+Ms. Eaton-Bove began her career in 1988 as a Respite Provider at NSSA.
+Later, with the opening of NSSA’s Martin C. Barell School Ms. Eaton-Bove worked as a case manager for its students until 1999.
+She left NSSA to complete her Master’s Degree in School Psychology at St. John’s University in 2000 and went on to work as a School Psychologist.
+She returned to NSSA in 2009 in the role of Director of Clinical Services.
 Ms. Eaton-Bove has presented at both local and national conferences on behavior management, effective intervention, and successful inclusion of students with autism spectrum disorders.
-In July 2011 Ms. Eaton-Bove was promoted to the position of Director of Clinical Services for the entire agency.

 Ms. Banville received her Master’s Degree in School Psychology from Brooklyn College and has been a Board Certified Behavior Analyst since 2000.
 She has specialized in the education of children with autism since 1991, in both private and public school settings, as well as residential and adult programs.
 Ms. Banville began her tenure as a teacher at NSSA in 1997; and later served as a behavior analyst in the education program.
-She is currently the Senior Behavior Analyst for the Adult Serves program.
+She is currently the Director of NSSA’s Adult Services program.
 Ms. Banville has presented at both local and national conferences on behavior management, effective intervention, and successful inclusion of students with autism spectrum disorders.

 Bonnie Eisert has a B.A. in speech language pathology from St. John’s University and an M.S. in speech language pathology from the University of South Florida.
 Prior to her current position, Ms. Eisert worked within the Half Hollow Hills Central School District and the Garden City School District supporting the needs of children with autism.
-Since 2007 Mrs. Eisert has served as Coordinator of Speech and Language services at the Martin C. Barell School.
-She continues to provide training and education to professionals and families dealing with Autism Spectrum Disorders.
+Since 2007 Bonnie has overseen NSSA’s Consultation Services Program and continues to provide training and education to professionals and families dealing with Autism Spectrum Disorders.
 She has permanent New York State certification in teacher of speech and hearing handicapped K-12.

-Jason has been working with children and adults with Autism since his graduation from Quinnipiac College where he received his Bachelor of Arts in Sociology in May of 2000.
-In July of 2000, he began his employment with Nassau Suffolk Services for Autism at the Martin C. Barell School as an instructor and was then promoted to Lead Instructor After several years as a Lead Instructor, Jason was promoted to the position of Coordinator of Adult, Vocational, and Family Support Services in 2004.
+Jason has been working with children and adults with autism since his graduation from Quinnipiac College where he received his Bachelor of Arts in Sociology in May of 2000.
+In July of 2000, he began his employment at NSSA’s Martin C. Barell School as an instructor.
+Since then he has served in the positions of Lead Instructor, Coordinatot of Adult, Vocational and Family Support Services and Director of OPWDD Services until assuming his current role.

-Jason successfully completed his BACB course work through the University of North Texas and became a Board Certified Assistant Behavior Analyst, BCaBA, in September of 2010.
-He is a member of NSSA’s Human Rights and Peer Review Committees and a participant in the Long Island Task Force for Aging Out and the LI Quality Assurance Task Force.
-He is also a member of the Long Island Informed Consent Committee.
+Jason is a participant in the Long Island Task Force for Aging Out and the LI Quality Assurance Task Force, as well as being a member of the Long Island Informed Consent Committee.

-He has presented at autism conferences and agency/school workshops on issues related to transition, vocational skill development, adult services program development, and community integration for students and adults with autism.
+He has presented at autism conferences on issues related to transition, vocational skill development, adult services program development, and community integration for students and adults with autism.

 Lawrence A. Ceriello is a partner in the New York office of Morrison & Foerster LLP, an international law firm based in San Francisco, California.
 Mr. Ceriello’s practice is concentrated in commercial real estate finance and he has extensive experience in connection with the financing of large commercial real estate projects including hotels, shopping centers, office buildings, apartment and multi-family developments and other large commercial projects throughout the United States.
 He regularly represents commercial banks, investment banks, insurance companies, private equity and other capital sources providing construction and permanent mortgage finance, bridge financing, mezzanine finance and preferred equity in connection with such commercial projects.
 Mr. Ceriello received his B.A., cum laude, from Manhattan College and his J.D. from St. John’s University.
 He has served as a member of the Board of NSSA since 1994.